khantushar903/Rock-Paper-Scissors-Game/README.md

-# This is my 2nd project using html,css & javascript
+# This project is build by using html,css & javascript